tani-dubey/Road_safety/README.md

 Designed with clean separation of concerns and pipeline-based architecture, making it suitable for research, deployment, and future optimization (e.g., OpenVINO).

+This project converts raw traffic video into structured, analytics-ready events rather than only performing object detection.

 **✨ Features**